 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, the Greater London Authority (GLA) reported carbon emissions of approximately 1,900 kg CO2e per person per year, although specific total emissions figures were not disclosed.
 The GLA has set an ambitious target to achieve net-zero carbon emissions by 2030, focusing on energy-efficient buildings, clean transport, and renewable energy sources.
-This commitment reflects a comprehensive approach to climate action across all scopes of emissions.
-Historically, the GLA's emissions data shows a significant reduction in mobile combustion emissions, with 154,000,000 kg CO2e reported in 2017, down from 189,000,000 kg CO2e in 2013.
-Additionally, the GLA has implemented waste management initiatives that have resulted in a reduction of 69 tonnes CO2e in 2021.
-The GLA's climate strategy is not only a response to local environmental challenges but also aligns with broader industry standards and commitments to combat climate change.
-The authority's proactive measures and targets underscore its role in leading London's transition to a sustainable, low-carbon future.
+This commitment encompasses all scopes of emissions, aiming for a comprehensive reduction across various sectors.
+Historically, the GLA's emissions data shows a significant reliance on mobile combustion, with 154,000,000 kg CO2e reported in 2017 and 189,000,000 kg CO2e in 2013, indicating a need for substantial improvements in reducing Scope 1 emissions.
+Additionally, the GLA has made strides in waste management, achieving a reduction of 69 tonnes CO2e in 2021 through local authority collected waste (LACW) initiatives.
+The GLA's climate commitments reflect a proactive approach to addressing climate change, with a clear roadmap towards a sustainable future for Greater London.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.